Here are six epic experiences you'll never forget.

 If scaling up a 500-foot mountain face sounds like an activity only reserved for characters in a Jon Krakauer book, think again.
-Now in its second summer of operation, the Via Ferrata (meaning “iron road” in Italian) at the Jackson Hole Mountain Resort enables you to have a fun, safe mountain experience.
+Now in its third summer of operation, the Via Ferrata (meaning “iron road” in Italian) at the Jackson Hole Mountain Resort enables you to have a fun, safe mountain experience.

 Unlike the world-renowned expert climbing routes in the Tetons, the Via Ferrata makes mountain climbing accessible for families, groups and individuals looking for adventure.
 Accompanied by a guide, you’ll secure yourself with cables and move across a mountain face by way of metal ladders, rope walkways and ledges.